eikopf/konig/README.md

 `TODO`

 ## Notes
-This project was previously implemented in Zig (hence the name), but I ultimately felt that the state of the Zig ecosystem was too spartan for a large project, and I feel much more able to complete the project in Rust.
+This project was previously implemented in Zig, but I ultimately felt that the state of the Zig ecosystem was too spartan for a large project, and I feel much more able to complete the project in Rust.